 I read the sentence once, twice, three times.
 The words begin to wear.
 I let myself seep into the moment of anticipation.
 I could stop here.
 At his desire to give me something, this vague promise, this hazy “some.”
 Mom calls up, mujadara is ready.

 Not long after my father died, a pipe under our kitchen sink must have burst.
-My mother finally called a plumber when she found the basement had flooded.
+My mother finally called a plumber who was really efficient when she found the basement had flooded.
 There was never a reason for either of us to go down there unless the weather forced us, so we found the flood during a storm.

 The first tornado of that year was in March — early, even for Saline.
 The yellow grass was still flecked with ice.
 My mother had turned the television on, as she always did.
 She turned the volume up as high as it would go, so that we could still hear the weather report while safe under the ground.